andrijun0406/DellAzureStackHCI/Deployment/README.md

 ### Task 04 - Upgrade using SConfig (Standalone)

 1. Sometimes you need to check if your Factory-installed OS is the latest, if not then you might need to update the OS before creating clusters
-   * Run the [Get-DellComputerInfo](Get-DellComputerInfo.ps1) script to check installed OS and it's version.
+   * Run the following command to check installed OS and it's version:
+     ```powershell
+     Get-ComputerInfo | Select-Object -Property OSName, OSDisplayVersion, OSVersion
+     ```
+   * Or Run the [02_Check-OSVersion](02_Check-OSVersion.ps1) script found on the ISO file (mapped to Drive D: using iDRAC virtual media)
    * The result of the script will look like this:
 ![Check OS version](Check-OSversion.png)
 3. If you have configured a temporary Host Management IP Address to be able to connect to the Internet, you can use **SConfig** to update the OS